dudhathardik/commercial_app_demo/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## Contact

-For any queries, suggestions, or to discuss the design choices, please open an issue on GitHub or contact the repository owner.

 ## Future Improvements

 - Add user authentication to allow personal recipe collections